Nehagaddam2909/SkillHub/README.md

 # SkillHub

-Skillhub is the persoalized app for the organization to maintain the details of the employees along with their skills.
+Skillhub is the personalized app for the organization to maintain the details of the employees along with their skills.

 ## It has two users: